4 Best Indie Game Development Tools (That AAA Studios Use)

 The standard in the industry is Perforce Helix Core.
 The reasons are also well-known and well-documented: it’s fast and it doesn’t slow down when versioning huge files (what can take hours on one version control software, takes minutes on Perforce).
 It’s also user-friendly.
 So artist(s) have no trouble versioning alongside developers.
 There’s a Free for Small Teams version available for up to 5 users.

-Project Management & Collaboration Tools
+Game Development Project Management Tools

 You probably didn’t get into creating games because you like managing projects.
 But if you want to finish making your game before anyone else does, you’re going to need proper planning and project management.

 And, remember, nobody can play your game if you don’t finish it!

 The best project management tools play more than one note — they provide one place for your studio’s backlog of ideas, bugs, priorities, and to-do’s.
 They help you hit your deadlines, without forcing how you work (such as a tool like Trello does by offering Kanban boards only!).